 3. Nicotine replacement therapy.
 Nicotine gum, patches, inhalers, sprays, and lozenges are nicotine replacement therapies (called NRT).
 Replacement therapy works by giving you nicotine without using tobacco.
-You may be more likely quit smoking if you use nicotine replacement therapy.
-But if you're under 18, you need to get your doctor's permission to use nicotine replacement therapy.
+You may be more likely to quit smoking if you use nicotine replacement therapy.
+But if you're under age 18, you need to get your doctor's permission to use nicotine replacement therapy.
 This therapy works best when combined with behavioral therapy and lots of support from friends and family.

 4. Medicine.
 Some drugs, including Zyban and Chantix, are formulated to help people quit smoking.
 Your doctor must prescribe these medications.

 5. Combination treatments.
 Using a combination of treatment methods can increase your chances of quitting.
 For example, using both a nicotine patch and gum may be better than a patch alone.
 Other proven combination treatments include behavioral therapy and nicotine replacement therapy, prescription medication with a nicotine patch, and nicotine patch and nicotine spray.

 Your New Rules for Quitting Smoking